A judge's gavel on an open book in a library.

 “The common law of England so far as the same is applicable and of a general nature, and all acts and statutes of the British parliament, made in aid of or to supply the defects of the common law prior to the fourth year of James the First, excepting the second section of the sixth chapter of forty-third Elizabeth, the eighth chapter of thirteenth Elizabeth, and the ninth chapter of thirty-seventh Henry the Eighth, and which are of a general nature, and not local to that kingdom, shall be the rule of decision, and shall be considered as of full force until repealed by legislative authority.”

 So when the Colorado Supreme Court issues a decision, the “holding” is binding on trial courts and the Courts of Appeal.
-When the Colorado Court of Appeals issues a decision, it is binding on trial courts only.
-The Supreme Court, and other Court of Appeals panels may consider a decision persuasive, but they are not obligated to follow it (which means, on occasion, we end up with conflicting authority out of the Courts of Appeal).
+When the Colorado Court of Appeals issues a decision, it is binding on trial courts.
+The Supreme Court and other Court of Appeals panels may consider a court of appeals decision persuasive, but they are not obligated to follow it (which means, on occasion, we end up with conflicting authority from different panels on the Courts of Appeal).

 Award-Winning Family Law Attorney In Colorado Springs